vvishal2903/Demo/README.md

 # Demo
-This repository if for learning git
+This repository is for learning git